diku-dk/ap-e2024-pub/erlang.md

 language](http://erlang.org/) for some course components.
 In 2024, we use only Haskell.
-If you previously failed the course but are attending the exam this year, you will need to adapt your knowledge about concurrent program in Erlang, and learn how to use Haskell instead.
+If you previously failed the course but are attending the exam this year, you will need to adapt your knowledge about concurrency from Erlang to Haskell.
 The best way to do so is to follow the course, attend the lectures, and complete the assignments.
 But as a special help, this *work-in-progess* document describes how to translate aspects of concurrent Erlang to concurrent Haskell.

 ## Basics